1954 Tour de France: Teams

 As was the custom since the 1930 Tour de France, the 1954 Tour de France was contested by national and regional teams.
 Seven national teams were sent, with 10 cyclists each from France, the Netherlands, Belgium, Spain, Switzerland and Luxembourg/Austria (the latter a combined team).
 France additionally sent five regional teams from 10 cyclists each, divided into North-East/Centre, West, South-East, Île-de-France and South-West.
 The combined team Luxembourg/Austria consisted of six Luxembourger cyclists, three Austrian cyclists and one from Liechtenstein.
 In total, 110 cyclists started the race.

 Notable absents were the Italian cyclists.
-In Italy, new sponsors had entered the market, named "extra-sportives" because they did not sell a product directly related to the sport.
-During the 1954 Giro d'Italia, this caused a strike, the Bernina strike.
-After this, the Italian federation decided not to send a team to the 1954 Tour de France.
-In May, Italian Cycling Federation head Adriano Rodoni announced Italian riders would not participate in the Tour.
+In Italy, new "extra-sportives" sponsors had entered the market, non-cycling combinations promoted by Fiorenzo Magni with his "Nivea-Fuchs".
+The novelty provoked a protest from French cyclists, who therefore did not take part in the Giro.
+In response to the rudeness, the Italian Cycling Federation decided not to send a team to the Tour.
+In May, the Italian Federation head Adriano Rodoni announced Italian riders would not participate in the Tour.

 The teams entering the race were: